How to Design Relational Database with ERD?

 creating school db

-If you are planning a database with more than 10 tables, or even up to hundreds of tables, it would be better to consider designing the database prior to building it.
+If you are planning a database with more than 10 tables, or even hundreds of tables, it would be better to consider designing the database prior to building it.
 Here are some of the benefits of database design:

-Drawing ERD with Visual Paradigm
+Drawing an ERD with Visual Paradigm

 1. Oracle